clemsos/writings/_quora/2015-08-28-Which-is-the-best-front-end-JavaScript-framework-library-for-building-an-interactive-web-analytics-dashboard.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Which is the best front-end JavaScript framework/library for building an interactive web analytics dashboard? - Quora
+    Which is the best front-end JavaScript
+    framework/library for building an interactive web analytics dashboard? - Quora
 ---